How to Set and Achieve Goals in 2022

 This rollercoaster went longer than expected and took its toll.

-That said, I am hoping you’re interested in joining me to kick butt in 2022.
+That said, we are hoping you’re interested in joining me to kick butt in 2022.

-Personally, I have already started on my 2022 goals because I don’t like waiting for Jan 1st.
-I like to start asap whenever I can.
+We started on our 2022 goals because we don’t like waiting for Jan 1st.

 Disclosure: This post may contain affiliate links to products and services I personally use.
 Read our full disclosure here.